-The development phase is where we develop the set of mitigations which provide the safety case to the CAA.
+The mitigation development phase is where we develop the set of mitigations which provide the safety case to the CAA.
 We will schedule a series of meetings with you to determine what mitigations should be applied using the ALARP methodology.
 We aim to make sure that the mitigations are effective without hampering your operation.
 We don't want to lumber you with unnecessary work, unless it is required

 Once we have a high level view of the major risks and mitigations for your operation, we will then start putting together your documentation.
-Any relevant information in your existing manual will be incorporated, and a brand new formatted manual will be developed which is structured in a way that makes to easy for the CAA to assess.
+Any relevant information in your existing manual will be incorporated, and a brand new formatted manual will be developed which is structured in a way that makes it easy for the CAA to assess.
 Any additional evidence will be compiled ready for submission to the CAA

 Why choose us?